CERL Internship and Placement Grant

 Requirements: Good knowledge of Latin; fluency in written English; palaeographical skills that can be specialized in a geo-cultural region and may influence the parts of the collection to be assigned; bibliographical training in rare books is preferred.

-6. Research for CERL Secretariat – remote CERL is seeking an able researcher who will explore the website of the European Union’s Horizon Europe Programme to identify suitable funding calls to support the work of CERL and of its member libraries.
-Supervisor: C. Dondi.
+6. To do research for CERL’s Secretariat (specifically, to explore the website of the European Union’s Horizon Europe Programme to identify suitable funding calls to support the work of CERL and of its member libraries) to Felix Vanden Borre (Belgium), an MPhil student in Digital Humanities at Trinity College Dublin.

 RECIPIENTS OF 2024 GRANTS